kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 ### Scheduler Changes

-The DRA scheduler plugin is enhanced to:

-1. For each candidate device during allocation:
-2. Calculate the intersection between all counter sets' `compatibilityGroups` of already allocated devices from all previous allocation results in `ResourceClaim.Status`es
-3. If the intersection of *2* and the `compatibilityGroups` of the candidate device is empty, skip the device for this allocation, otherwise, continue with allocation attempt.

-**Complexity.** Each candidate device triggers a number of set intersections on short `compatibilityGroups` lists.
-Already-allocated devices' groups come directly from the `DeviceRequestAllocationResult.compatibilityGroups` snapshot on their `ResourceClaim.status`, so the check introduces no additional `ResourceSlice` resolution beyond what the existing DRA allocation loop already performs.
-The impact on scheduling cycles is expected to be negligible against existing DRA scheduling cost.
+The DRA scheduler plugin enforces `compatibilityGroups` during candidate filtering.
+For each counter set `c` involved in an allocation decision, the scheduler calculates a **rolling intersection** `I_c` of `compatibilityGroups` across the devices currently allocated on `c`, sourced from the `DeviceRequestAllocationResult.compatibilityGroups` snapshot on each existing `ResourceClaim.status`.

+A candidate device `k` consuming from counter set `c` is admitted iff `I_c ∩ cg(k, c) ≠ ∅`, where `cg(k, c)` is the candidate's declared `compatibilityGroups` for counter set `c`.
+When `k` is admitted, the rolling intersection advances: `I_c ← I_c ∩ cg(k, c)`.
+A candidate consuming from multiple counter sets must be admitted on each one independently.

 ### Interaction with Multi-Request Claims and Device Constraints